 Blue Ridge Railroad Historical Trail

-A half-finished railroad cuts a line near Walhalla.
+Hiking in South Carolina doesn’t get much more historical than this.
+A half-finished railroad cuts a line near the small SC town of Walhalla.
 Construction on a high-speed railroad meant to stretch to the Ohio Valley had barely gotten underway before the Civil War put the brakes on the plans.
-Construction never resumed, and the surrounding nature has reclaimed this railroad.
+Construction never resumed, and the surrounding nature has reclaimed this railroad, creating a beautiful and easy trail to meander through.

 Wanders who spend an afternoon amongst the railroad will get a unique combination of education and natural beauty.
 Markers dot the pathway to broadcast the area’s significance, and hikers can see a mix of flora in the rusted out tracks.
-The path crosses waterways through historic tunnels, all while never leaving the side of the historic railroad.
+The path crosses waterways through historic tunnels, never leaving the historic railroad’s side.
+This is a great hike if you’re looking for something short to do outside with the family.

 Rainbow Falls Trail